PhD in MCH or MCH Epidemiology

 - MCH-oriented dissertation

-- Students in the program advance to candidacy after completing required coursework and passing a written qualifying examination.
+- Students in the program advance to candidacy after completing required coursework and passing a written preliminary examination.
 After advancement to candidacy, students complete a dissertation proposal and oral defense.

 - A minimum of 96 semester hours of credit, including up to 32 credits transferred from a Master’s degree and 32 credits for dissertation research.
 Students who waive courses must still accumulate 96 credits to graduate, but the total may be reached with additional research hours or methods courses.